DR-Arena: an Automated Evaluation Framework for Deep Research Agents: Experiments

 \subsection{Main Results: Alignment with Humans}

-We evaluate the reliability of DR-Arena by benchmarking its derived rankings against the human-verified LMSYS Search Arena scores.
+We evaluate the reliability of DR-Arena by benchmarking its derived rankings against the human-verified LMSYS Search Arena \rc{scores}.

-\paragraph{Leaderboard Consistency.} Table \ref{tab:main_leaderboard} presents the comparative rankings derived from DR-Arena and LMSYS Search Arena.
+\paragraph{Leaderboard Consistency.} Table \ref{tab:main_leaderboard} presents the comparative rankings derived from DR-Arena and \rc{LMSYS} Search Arena.
 DR-Arena achieves approximate alignment with human judgment, recovering the exact hierarchy for most models.
-Figure 3 plots ELO scores derived from Search Arena against those derived from DR-Arena.
+Figure \ref{fig:elo_scatter} plots Elo scores derived from Search Arena against those derived from DR-Arena.
 We observe a linear mapping, confirming that our automated metrics effectively proxy human preference.

 While the overall alignment is high, a minor rank swap occurs between Perplexity-Sonar-Pro (\#5 in DR-Arena) and Claude-Opus-4.1 (\#6).
-As detailed in {Appendix \ref{app:qualitative_analysis}}, this divergence could be an example of the \textit{Factuality-Fluency Trade-off}: Our qualitative analysis reveals that the automated Examiner strictly penalizes hallucinated numbers in fluent paragraphs, which human annotators could be swayed by Claude's superior writing style.
+As detailed in {Appendix \ref{app:qualitative_analysis}}, this divergence \rc{could be an example of} the \textit{Factuality-Fluency Trade-off}: Our qualitative analysis reveals that the automated Examiner strictly penalizes hallucinated numbers that human annotators may overlook, being swayed by Claude's superior writing style.

-\paragraph{Superiority over Static Benchmarks.} We also calculate the correlation scores between LMSYS Search Arena and other benchmark datasets.
-Results are shown in Table \ref{tab:benchmark_comparison}.
-As we could observe, DR-Arena achieves the SOTA Spearman correlation of 0.94, and a Pearson correlation of 0.74, significantly outperforming static datasets like FutureSearch and LiveResearchBench, which show negative correlations.
+\paragraph{Superiority over Static Benchmarks.} \rc{We also calculate the correlation scores between LMSYS Search Arena and other benchmark datasets.
+Results are shown in Table \ref{tab:benchmark_comparison}.} We observe that DR-Arena achieves \rc{the SOTA} Spearman correlation of 0.94, and a Pearson correlation of 0.74, significantly outperforming static datasets like Deep Research Bench (FutureSearch) and LiveResearchBench, which show negative correlations.
 Notably, among all benchmarks, DR-Arena is the only one that requires zero human intervention, automating the ground-truth generation via Dynamic Information Trees to assess factual correctness on the live web.
-We hypothesize that this high alignment with humans stems from our \textit{Dynamic Investigation} process, which simulates the iterative nature of human research, capturing nuances like error recovery and synthesis that static QA metrics could miss.
+We \rc{hypothesize} that this high alignment with humans stems from our \textit{Dynamic Investigation} process, which simulates the iterative nature of human research, capturing nuances like error recovery and synthesis that static QA metrics \rc{could} miss.